abbreviatedman/react-unit-03-intermediate-react/3b-use-effect/lesson/directions.md

 6. Run the app by typing `npm run dev` in the terminal.
 This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.

-Let's set up our app with `npx create-react-app use-effect-lesson`.
-Navigate into the directory with `cd use-effect-lesson` and run `npm start` to start running it in your browser.

 ### A Basic Side Effect Use Case: Timers

 Let's look at an example of a side effect: setting a timer, using JavaScript's built-in `setInterval` function.